FuelLabs/sway-standards/standards/src_7/README.md

 ## Metadata Type

 The following describes an enum that wraps various metadata types into a single return type.
-There SHALL be the following variants in the `MetadataType` enum:
+There SHALL be the following variants in the `Metadata` enum:

 ### - `StringData: String`